chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 │   └── 1_initial_migration.js
 ├── test
 └── truffle-config.js
-This is shown in my editor：
+This is shown in my editor:
 <div style="text-align:center"><img style="margin:0 auto" src="https://files.readme.io/36d06eb-truffle-1.png"></div>

-* **./contracts:** all our smart contracts will be stored on this folder.
+* **./contracts:** All our smart contracts will be stored in this folder.

-* **./migrations:** deployment scripts will be stored on this folder.
+* **./migrations:** Deployment scripts will be stored in this folder.

-* **./test:** test scripts will be stored on this folder.
+* **./test:** Test scripts will be stored in this folder.

-* **./truffle-config:** this is Truffle’s configuration file.
+* **./truffle-config:** This is Truffle’s configuration file.
 We’ll be able to configure networks to interact with here.

-#### 4. Run a blockchain locally.
+#### 4. Run a blockchain locally

 ```shell
 truffle develop
 ```

-You can see a list of available accounts that are already created and ready to use and also you can see the port where the blockchain is running (it is 9545).
-This is an in-memory blockchain, this means that no other peers are going to connect and interact with it automatically.
+You can see a list of available accounts that are already created and ready to use; you can also see the port (9545) where the blockchain is running.
+This is an in-memory blockchain, which means that no other peers are going to connect and interact with it automatically.
 It's just for testing purposes.

 ```shell
 Truffle Develop started at http://127.0.0.1:9545/